AK51/cubesat/README.md

 15	M3 nuts

-For the image file or the kits set, if you need it, please PM me.
+For the image file (or even the whole kits set), if you need it, please PM me at u3541219@connect.hku.hk.

 Thanks